 Prostate Cancer is the Most Common Diagnosis Among Men Who Were Exposed to 9/11 Toxins

-Prostate cancer is the most common 9/11 cancer diagnosis among men who were exposed to the toxins at Ground Zero – including first responders as well as Downtown Manhattan residents, workers, and students.
+Prostate cancer is the most common 9/11 cancer diagnosis among men exposed to the toxins at Ground Zero.
+This includes first responders as well as the Downtown Manhattan residents, workers, and students.

 Prostate Cancer 9/11 Claims